BehzadShayegh/constant-properties-protector/README.md

 * You can use `CPP` along with other base classes.
 * `CPP` will override `__getattribute__` and `__setattr__`.
 So where these functions somehow are overrided or are going to be overridden, don't use it .
+* Use `_` first of the protected property name to get fully access to it.

 ## Installation
 ```pip install constant-properties-protector```